salihcemesener/SmartAutoML-UI/readme.md

      - Dimensionality Reduction - 🚧
 7. Evaluate Model: Review the model’s performance on the test set using key metrics. – 🚧
 8. Download Model & Inference Script: Export the trained model and a ready-to-use inference script. – 🚧

+# ⚠️ Known Issues

+## 1. 🚨 Unused Settings Are Saved

+- **Description**: All parameter values  are saved to the configuration file, **even if the associated method was not selected or applied**.
+- **Impact**: This leads to unnecessary clutter in the configuration file, making it harder to maintain or understand later.
+  - **Example**: If the user only applies Z-Score on `feature_1`, the app may still save IQR, MAD, LOF, and Isolation Forest params for that column.
+- **Expected Behavior**: Only parameters relevant to the **selected and applied method** for each column should be saved.

+✅ **Improvement Needed**: Filter saved config to include **only the chosen method + its relevant parameters** per feature column.